SEGVeenstra/washington/washington/README.md

 ### Statelistener

-When you need to trigger one-off actions (like navigating or showing a snackbar) based on state changes, you can use the 'StateListener'.
+When you need to trigger one-off actions (like navigating or showing a snackbar) based on state changes, you can use the `StateListener`.

 ...

-### EventListen
+### EventListener

-If you want to trigger one-off actions but based on the events being dispatched, instead of a state change, you can use the EventListener.
+If you want to trigger one-off actions based on the events being dispatched, instead of a state change, you can use the `EventListener`.

 ...